Seydabomb/JS-Frameworks-Assignment-Set-3/README.md

 ## Section 15

-"Placepicker App" with a simple backend component that we call in order to get our information on places.
+"Placepicker" app with a simple backend component that we call in order to get our information on places.

 - Handling Errors
 - Calculating Distance between 2 Places in the world